Cambridgeshire and Huntingdonshire Archives will begin accepting deposits or donations of records from 3 January 2020.

-The only exceptions will be (a) records defined as public records in the schedules to the Public Records Act and (b) records at immediate risk of permanent loss or destruction.
+Please contact us, in the meantime, if you wish to discuss the deposit of (a) records defined as public records in the schedules to the Public Records Act or (b) records at immediate risk of permanent loss or destruction.

 Cambridgeshire Archives Service provides safe storage, preservation and access for historic records relating to places or people in Cambridgeshire or Huntingdonshire bequeathed, gifted or deposited by private individuals, organisations, businesses and societies.

 If you are thinking about depositing records with us, please read on to find out about the types of records we collect and our terms of acquisition.

 We collect records of all sorts relating to the County of Cambridgeshire, which are or will become of significance for learning about and understanding the county, its people and their history.
 We do not generally collect: